-A post-hurricane assessment showed that physical damage to port facilities and power plants in the Salt River - Old Harbour Bay region was significant.
+A post-hurricane assessment showed that physical damage to port facilities and power plants in the Salt River - Old Harbour Bay region was significant25.
 The most significant destruction (75%) occurred at JAMALCO's port at Rocky Point, which required temporary logistical support from WINDALCO.
 The damage done by Hurricane Ivan in 2004 was primarily to the conveyor belt that leads to the ship loader.
-Shore side damage also included the roofs for the administrative and shop areas, along with the electrical poles and lines.
-The peninsula roadway was also flooded due to the storm surge which also affected the railway.
-The design for the aggregate stockpile has taken into consideration winds and waves consistent with such natural phenomenon.
+Shoreside damage also included the roofs for the administrative and shop areas, along with the electrical poles and lines.26 The peninsula roadway was also flooded due to the storm surge which also affected the railway.
+The design for the port has taken into consideration winds and waves consistent with such natural phenomenon.

-The coastline will be substantially elevated; hence reducing the likelihood of significant impacts to the road and railway from storm surge, thereby safeguarding any aggregate stockpiled at the port.
-Additionally, the armoured revetment on the dockside will reduce shoreline erosion and be a positive contribution to the peninsula stability.
+The armoured revetment on the dockside will reduce shoreline erosion and be a positive contribution to the peninsula stability.
 The proposed port will also be in a more sheltered area of the bay.
 No negative impacts are expected from the proposed development as it relates to JAMALCO's operations.